moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 ### Streaming format version {#streamingformatversion}
 A string indicating the version of the streaming format to which this catalog applies.
 The structure of the version string is defined by the streaming format.

+### Catalog sequence number {#sequenceNumber}
+An integer indicating the sequence of this catalog object update.
+The first catalog object produced under a given name|namespace carries a sequence number of zero.
+Each successive update of that catalog, either as an independent or delta update, increments the sequence number by one.

 ### Tracks {#tracks}
 An array of track objects {{trackobject}}.
 If the 'tracks' field is present then the 'catalog' field MUST NOT be present.